0x416c616e/java15_javafx15_jar_template/README.md

 # Java 15 JavaFX 15 JAR Template

-An easy way to make and launch a JavaFX 15 JAR
+An easy way to make and launch a JavaFX 15 JAR.

 This requires JavaFX 15 (OpenJFX), Java 15, and IntelliJ.

 This template makes it easy to make a JavaFX program that you can launch by just double clicking on something.

+These instructions are intended for Windows.
+Maybe I will add macOS and Linux support in the future, but not now.

 ## Instructions